Challenge-Based Learning

 According to DCU, Challenge-Based Learning (CBL) is a process of collaborative engagement with peers, academics, and stakeholders to develop solutions to real-world social, technological, environmental and economic challenges of urgency and significance.
 CBL is a distinctively learner-driven pedagogy where learners, with the support of academics, define the dimensions of the challenge to be worked on.
 Throughout the process, learners are given opportunities to acquire the necessary knowledge and skills to propose solutions for the challenge in question.

-The CBL Framework
+The CBL Cycle

 Engage

 This is the first phase in the CBL framework.
-In this phase, students engage in the big question and seek to narrow down their focus for the second Investigate phase.
+In this phase, students engage in the big idea and seek to narrow down their focus for the second Investigate phase.
 Sometimes students are naturally grouped into teams on the basis of their focus, other times students are already working in pre-defined groups.

 Investigate